nicgirault/circosJS/doc/layout.md

 }
 ```

-The second argument of the `layout` function is an array of data.
-Its structure should look like this:
+The second argument of the `layout` function is an array of data that describe the layout regions.
+Each layout region must have an id and a length.
+You can also specify a color and a label.

 ```javascript
 var layout_data = [